akilby/tributary-cache/README.md

 It is transparent and portable, in that metadata and the outputs of the function are pickled in a readable format.
 It also has various optimizations to assist in work with large file sizes, like hashing pandas data frames.

-It's still kludgy, but very handy.
+It's still kludgy, but very handy, especially for data science workflows.

 Warning: this package does its best to search for all functions called by the memoized function, but it definitely does not yet work perfectly.
 For example, some functions called inside a class don't seem to be recognized.